griffina/griffina.github.io/_posts/2014-06-01-golang-on-azure.md

 The down side of this is that you need to define a environment variable on you system for testing.

 ## Performance
-I have not done any performance testing, but a couple of simple apps seem to respond quicker (approx 10%) and use less memory, and is much quicker to start than equivalent python [flask](http://flask.pocoo.org/) apps running on azure...your mileage may vary etc...but [Go is fast](http://www.techempower.com/benchmarks/)!
+I have not done any performance testing, but a couple of simple apps seem to respond quicker (approx 10%) and use less memory, and is much quicker to start than equivalent python [flask](http://flask.pocoo.org/) apps running on Azure...your mileage may vary etc...but [Go is fast](http://www.techempower.com/benchmarks/)!

 ## Enhancements
 * The above could be git deployable